GuidesUser experience (UX)

 Presenting your product to clients or colleagues

 User flows give the whole team a better understanding of the user experience architecture.
-They communicate the flow of a product and give a general overview of how a user interface works.
+They communicate the flow of a product and give a general overview of how a works.
 This helps designers communicate what the product does to clients or colleagues.

 Why are user flows important?